ec-blaster/pyMagicSwitchbot/README.md

 * mac : str
   MAC address of the device
 * retry_count : int
-  Number of retries if the connection does not succed
+  Number of retries if the connection does not succeed
 * password : string
   Password or PIN set on the device
 * interface : int